Improving Your Mental Health

 Whether you're living with a mental health condition, experiencing a mental health crisis, or just looking to improve your mental health, working with mental health professionals can make all the difference in your mental wellness.

-At Charlie Health, our online virtual intensive outpatient platform connects clients to online mental health professionals and treatment in real time based on their specific needs, not just their geography.
-Our compassionate, experienced therapists offer comprehensive treatment, including group therapy, individual talk therapy, and family therapy for high acuity patients and their families.
-We're here to help you create an individualized treatment plan based on your unique mental health needs so you can start your journey toward sustainable recovery.
+At Charlie Health, our online virtual intensive outpatient program connects clients to online mental health professionals and treatment in real-time based on their specific needs, not just their geography.
+Our compassionate, experienced therapists offer comprehensive treatment, including supported groups, individual talk therapy, and family therapy for high-acuity patients and their families.
+We're here to create an individualized treatment plan based on your unique mental health needs so you can start your journey toward sustainable recovery.